 Wipe the still-wet brown acrylic paint off with a soft, clean paper towel will remove enough acrylic paint from the points and ridges to create this effect:

 That’s all it takes!
 As you can see from the close-up photos, the final effect is a rich, vintage, expensive-looking finish that you can add to dollar store frames and thrift store finds.
 The more texture and recesses a frame has, the better this technique tends to turn out.
-Simple, flat frames can still be made a little more aged and elegant looking with this painting method, but the highly ornate style frames explode with depth and interested with the multiple layers of paint and distressing.
+Simple, flat frames can still be made a little more aged and elegant looking with this painting method, but the highly ornate style frames explode with depth and interest with the multiple layers of paint and distressing.

 Want to learn more about using this technique on objects other than frames?
 I use this technique, modified slightly, to preserve and present vintage metal objects like old horse shoes.
 Click the image below to visit my tutorial on gilding & antiquing old horse shoes: